emilioMaddalena/causal-inference-studies/material/dags.md

 If even in the 2-variable case we require more assumptions to draw a sensible DAG, imagine how difficult the task would be with 20 interconnected variables.
 The process of finding DAGs from data and additional assumptions is called causal discovery.

 !!! tip "TL;DR"
-    A DAG highlights links, but an SCM tells you *exactly* how variables are linked, functionally.
+    DAGs define links, but don't tell you **how** variables depend on each other (linearly maybe?)...
+SCMs give you that last part of the puzzle.

 DAGs tell you that two variables are linked, but won't tell you exactly how.
 A **structural causal model** (SCM), on the other hand, does exactly that.